 Each application is assessed based on the strength of its alignment with the guidelines, criteria and mission of the Building Bridges Program.
 All applications are reviewed by a panel of external experts who then provide recommendations to the Building Bridges Program staff on which applicants should advance to the next stage.

-The LOI budget form requires the following figures for the past three years, starting with the current year:
+Organizational information: The LOI budget form requires the following information for the current and past two fiscal years:

-Please note: The project budget that you include at the LOI stage may be adjusted upwards at the Full Proposal stage if needed.
-However, the budget can be increased no more than an additional 20 percent.
+Project Information: The total amount budgeted for the project and the requested grant amount (the latter can be no more than 75 percent of the former).
+A line-item project budget is not required at the LOI stage.
+Please note: The total budget amount requested for the project that you include at the LOI stage may be adjusted upwards at the Full Proposal stage if needed.
+However, the budget can be increased no more than an additional 20 percent at that second stage.

 How much of the project budget must the applicant be able to cover?